BRS Fiji Dry Live Rock (RETIRED)

 - Pound for pound a way better value - no water weight.

 - Can be shipped standard UPS ground which saves a fortune on shipping.

 - Absolutely pest free.
 This is the most important reason.
 This allows you to completely avoid all of the most common aquarium pests that plague most aquarists.

 Knowing exactly how much Dry Live Rock you will need can be one of the hardest questions to answer since every tank's aquascape and rock will be slightly different.
 For a general guideline for Fiji Dry Live Rock, we suggest 3/4 pounds of rock per gallon of display tank volume and may vary depending on your overall goal for the aquascape.
 We always recommend purchasing a little extra dry rock to ensure that you will have enough to complete the aquascape you are looking for, any extra rock can always be broken up and placed in your refugium, overflows, and sump for added filtration.

 NOTE: This rock does come out of the ocean and may have some dead material on it such as sponges or other critters.
 We strongly suggest soaking or curing the rock before use in an active aquarium.

-Dry live rock is not available for shipment to Canada due to high tariffs.
-Please consider Reef Saver rock as it is not subject to these fees and is our favorite of the dry rocks available.
+Note: Dry live rock is not available for shipment to Canada due to high tariffs.
+Please consider Reef Saver rock as this is not subject to these fees and our favorite of the dry rocks available.